 - 1 tbsp sesame seeds

-- Take the yufka (or filo pastry) out of the fridge and let it sit at room temperature for 5 min before opening the package.
+- Preheat the oven.
+Preheat the oven to 180°C (350°F).
+Line a 29*22cm (11*8in) rectangular baking dish with baking paper.
+Take the yufka (or filo pastry) out of the fridge and let it sit at room temperature for 5 min before opening the package.
 In a small bowl, whisk the vegetable oil and milk together.

-- Beat the egg yolk and what is left of the oil and milk mixture together.
+- Brush the top.
+Beat the egg yolk and what is left of the oil and milk mixture together.
 Pour on top of the spinach borek and brush liberally.
 Sprinkle the seeds on top and cut the spinach borek into 8 equal pieces with a sharp knife.

 - Calories: 886

 Keywords: mediterranean mezze, vegetarian dinner, turkish meals for dinner, meatless monday